brandur/sorg/content/talks-drafts/passive-safety.md

 ???

-Generally a good way to do this is to map transactions onto units of work in your application that are meant to execute atomically.
-For example, that might be an HTTP request in a web service where we'd begin a transaction when the request started processing and commit the transaction when we're ready to send the result back to the client.
-A unit of work can also be something like an synchronous executing job.
+A good architectural strategy is to map transactions onto logical units of work in an application.
+For example, that might be an HTTP request in a web service where we'd begin a transaction when the request started processing, and commit it when we're ready to send results back to the client.
+A unit of work can also be something like an asynchronous executing background job.

 The transaction guarantees safety for the duration of the work unit.
-If we get halfway through serving an HTTP request and realize that the client has disconnected, we abort the transaction and roll back its results.
-Our data's consistency is safe.
+If we get halfway through serving an HTTP request and realize that the client has disconnected, the transaction is aborted and the database is rolled back to a consistent state.

 ---